lusandicpt024-sys/AI-Autofill-and-Autotyper/README.md

 1. Navigate to a page with questions or forms
 2. Click the AutoType extension icon
 3. Switch to "AI Answer" mode
-4. Enter your API key (first time only)
+4. Enter your OpenAI API key (first time only)
 5. Click "Detect Questions" to scan the page
 6. Review detected questions and click "Answer All"